eblur/eblur.github.io/README.md

-# Lia Corrales - Assistant Professer of Astronomy, University of Michigan
+# Lia Corrales - Assistant Professor of Astronomy, University of Michigan

 Welcome to my Github home page!
 For more information about my research group, go to [my university site](https://sites.lsa.umich.edu/liacorrales/).